jac307/MediaArtTutorials/IARTS1T03/WT-W5.md

 Your work will be assessed based on:

-- **Completion and effort**
-  All required components are present and submitted correctly.
+- **Continuity from Week 4**
+  Same scene, same layout, same cameras.

-- **Lighting vocabulary and conceptual clarity**
+- **Lighting vocabulary and clarity**
-  Accurate and intentional use of lighting terms (position, direction, intensity, colour, contrast, shadow, reflection) in both planning and written descriptions.
+  Accurate and intentional use of lighting terms in maps and writing.

 - **Lighting design logic**
-  Each lighting version demonstrates a clear and distinct approach, showing how light reshapes space, depth, and atmosphere without moving objects.
+  Each version demonstrates a clear and distinct spatial effect.

-- **Blender organization and workflow**
+- **Blender workflow and organization**
-  Proper use of collections (Geometry / Cameras / Lights), clear object and light naming, and removal of default lighting.

-- **Technical application in Blender**
-  Correct use of Spot and Area lights, thoughtful adjustments to position, rotation, colour, intensity, radius, and influence.
+  Proper collections, naming, and lighting-only changes.

 - **Rendered output**
-  Renders clearly communicate the lighting choices and are taken from multiple viewpoints.
+  Renders clearly communicate lighting differences from multiple viewpoints.

 This is still an exploratory exercise, but at this stage, **intentional lighting decisions and technical clarity matter more than experimentation alone**.